 Academic Record Requirements

-When the issuing school will not send the transcripts directly to IU South Bend you may send an unaltered photocopy, certified by an appropriate official, directly with your application.
+When the issuing school will not send the transcripts directly to IU South Bend you may submit an unaltered photocopy, certified by the appropriate school official.
 These documents must be issued on official stationery with an original ink stamp or raised seal and the original signature of the principal, registrar, or other officer.
-In cases where the local, state, or national government keeps educational records, the original signature of an appropriate officer and/or the raised seal or ink stamp of the appropriate agency will constitute official certification.
+In cases where the local, state, or national government retains educational records, the original signature of an appropriate officer and/or the raised seal or ink stamp of the appropriate agency will constitute official certification.
 Certification by a public notary is not acceptable.
 IU South Bend may contact the issuing school or government agency to verify the authenticity of documents.
 IU South Bend is unable to transfer credit until the official documents have been submitted for review.

 Please let us know if you have questions about how to submit official transcripts.